LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Computer Architecture/1-workingWithNumbers.md

 - Half precision: 5 bits for the exponent, 10 bits for the mantissa making a total of 16 bits.
 - Quad precision: 15 bits for the exponent, 112 bits for the mantissa making a total of 32 bits.

+With the rise of artificial intelligence and neural networks, smaller representations have gained popularity for quantization.
+This popularity introduced the following so-called minifloats consisting of 8 bits in total:

+- E4M3: as the name suggests 4 bits for the exponent and 3 bits for the mantissa.
+- E5M2: 5 bits for the exponent and 2 bits for the mantissa.

+The brain floating point which was developed by Google Brain is also very popular for AI as it has the same range as single precision due to using the same amount of bits for the exponent but with less precision.

 The floating-point representation used however normalized values just like the scientific notation.
 Meaning the mantissa is normalized to the form of

 $$